h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
 * What are the differences between variables created using `let`, `var` or `const`?
 * What are the differences between ES6 class and ES5 function constructors?
+* Can you offer a use case for the new arrow `=>` function syntax?
+How does this new syntax differ from other functions?
+* What advantage is there for using the arrow syntax for a method in a constructor?
+* What is the definition of a higher-order function?
+* Can you give an example for destructuring an object or an array?
+* ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?
+* Can you give an example of a curry function and why this syntax offers an advantage?

 #### Testing Questions: